AXIA-DEV/axtend-remix-plugin/README.md

 ## How to Use the Plugin

-1. Click RemixIDE Plugin Manager Icon and activate Moonbeam Plugin
-2. Click Moonbeam Plugin Icon
-3. Connect MetaMask Wallet Account
+1. Connect MetaMask Wallet Account
-4. Select Network
+2. Select Network
-5. Compile your smart contract
+3. Compile your smart contract
-6. Select Contract to deploy
+4. Select Contract to deploy
-7. Deploy
+5. Deploy